 5) Sleepingo Camping Sleeping Pad

-- 2" THICK SLEEP SUPPORT - you will love this sleeping pad!
-Want to sleep comfortably anywhere?
-No need to suffer with a cheap flimsy short outdoor sleeping pad!...
+- 2" THICK SLEEP SUPPORT - Want to sleep comfortably anywhere?
+Then you will love this sleeping pad!
+No need to suffer with a cheap, flimsy, and undersized...

-- WEIGHS ONLY [14.5 OZ] AND PACKS DOWN TO THE SIZE OF THIN WATER BOTTLE - perfect for a backpacking sleeping pad!
-No worrying about room in your backpack, no...
+- WEIGHS ONLY 14 OZ AND PACKS DOWN TO THE SIZE OF THIN WATER BOTTLE - perfect sleeping pad to accompany you on your next backpacking trip!
+This ultra-light and...

-- TEAR RESISTANT WITH HEAVY DUTY RIPSTOP NYLON FABRIC – this lightweight sleeping pad is made of super strong waterproof and camping grade ripstop nylon fabric....
+- TEAR RESISTANT WITH HEAVY DUTY RIPSTOP NYLON FABRIC – this lightweight sleeping pad is made of super strong, waterproof, camping-grade ripstop nylon fabric....

 Why You Should Buy This Sleeping Bag